metdxt/labt/README.md

 ## **Installation**

-Prebuild binaries are awailable for x86_64 Linux and Windows in the [latest release](https://github.com/metdxt/labt/releases/latest).
+Prebuild binaries are available for x86_64 Linux and Windows in the [latest release](https://github.com/metdxt/labt/releases/latest).

 Or you can build and install it yourself with: